GSA/digitalgov.gov/content/posts/2017-05-15-webinar-recap-measuring-your-mobile-users.md

   - mobile
 ---

-The [Digital Analytics Program]({{< relref "dap.md" >}}) (DAP) offers no cost, hosted web analytics to federal agencies.
+The [Digital Analytics Program](https://www.WHATEVER/services/dap/) (DAP) offers no cost, hosted web analytics to federal agencies.
 In November 2016, the Office of Management and Budget (OMB) issued Memorandum M-17-06, “Policies for Federal Agency Public Websites and Digital Services,” which requires federal websites to incorporate the DAP’s JavaScript code for website analytics.

-The [DAP Learning Series: Measuring Your Mobile Users]({{< relref "mobile.md" >}}), focused on measuring mobile users with DAP’s analytics tools, which are essentially a pre-configured version of Google Analytics. {{< legacy-img src="https://www.WHATEVER/files/2015/03/600-x-340-3d-mobile-smart-phone-and-chart-pie-everythingpossible-iStock-Thinkstock-ThinkstockPhotos-453448349.jpg" alt="3-D mobile smart phones and pie chart" caption="" >}}
+The [DAP Learning Series: Measuring Your Mobile Users](https://www.youtube.com/watch?v=DgSfm1wZvvE) webinar, co-sponsored by the [MobileGov Community of Practice](https://www.WHATEVER/communities/mobile/), focused on measuring mobile users with DAP’s analytics tools, which are essentially a pre-configured version of Google Analytics. {{< legacy-img src="https://www.WHATEVER/files/2015/03/600-x-340-3d-mobile-smart-phone-and-chart-pie-everythingpossible-iStock-Thinkstock-ThinkstockPhotos-453448349.jpg" alt="3-D mobile smart phones and pie chart" caption="" >}}

 ## Why Mobile Analytics?

 We reached the mobile tipping point long ago—globally, there are more internet users accessing the internet via smartphone than via desktop.
 Additionally, mobile traffic is increasing in share against desktop traffic and tablet traffic.
-Government websites have begun to respond by designing websites to be “[mobile-first]({{< relref "mobile-first.md" >}}),” and in particular, are moving away from stand-alone apps to designing for the [responsive web]({{< relref "responsive-web-design.md" >}}) (websites that adjust automatically based on the user’s device).
+Government websites have begun to respond by designing websites to be “[mobile-first](https://www.WHATEVER/tag/mobile-first/),” and in particular, are moving away from stand-alone apps to designing for the [responsive web](https://www.WHATEVER/tag/responsive-web-design/) (websites that adjust automatically based on the user’s device).

 But how do you build better websites for mobile users?
 The first step is to understand your mobile traffic, and that’s where DAP can help.

 ## DAP Mobile Analytics Capabilities

-DAP can help website teams understand friction points and UX/navigation issues on mobile sites; [mobile site speed](({{< relref "speed-matters-optimizing-your-website-for-maximum-performance.md" >}})); and [mobile traffic](({{< relref "4-tips-for-analyzing-mobile-traffic-with-dap.md" >}})) sources, such as organic or paid search.
+DAP can help website teams understand friction points and UX/navigation issues on mobile sites; [mobile site speed](https://www.WHATEVER/2015/09/16/speed-matters-optimizing-your-website-for-maximum-performance/); and [mobile traffic](https://www.WHATEVER/2016/02/05/4-tips-for-analyzing-mobile-traffic-with-dap/) sources, such as organic or paid search.
 The analytics capabilities offered include all of the out-of-the box Google Analytics reports, such as traffic sources, URLs, and Referring Domains; as well as mobile specific reports including device type and category.
 For now, DAP mobile analytics do not track standalone mobile apps, but may do so in the future.

 ## Questions to Guide Your Mobile Reporting